Congratulations on your acceptance to UMass Dartmouth. To comply with our health requirements, you must:

-1. Be sure to answer the tuberculosis (TB) questions on page 2.
-Note: If you answer YES to any of the questions on page 2, you must then have your healthcare provider fill in the TB section on page 1.
+1. Be sure to answer the tuberculosis (TB) questions on page 4.
+Note: If you answer YES to any of the questions, you must then have your healthcare provider fill in the TB section on page 2.
 If your TB information is not documented, your Health Form will be considered incomplete.

 If you are unsure, or if your meningitis vaccine will be delayed beyond the due date, please sign the waiver on the bottom of the Meningitis Waiver Form.

 You can always submit the meningitis vaccine information later.
 Massachusetts law requires that we have this information on file in order for you to live on campus.

 285 Old Westport Road